de4a-eu/de4a/README.md

 # (string) - the absolute path to a local directory to store data
 phase4.datapath=
 # (boolean) - enable or disable HTTP debugging for AS4 transmissions.
 The default value is false.
-phase4.debug.http=
+phase4.debug.http=false
 # (boolean) - enable or disable debug logging for incoming AS4 transmissions.
 The default value is false.
-phase4.debug.incoming=
+phase4.debug.incoming=false
 # (string) - an optional absolute directory path where the incoming AS4 messages should be dumped to.
 Disabled by default.
 phase4.dump.incoming.path=
 # (string) - an optional absolute directory path where the outgoing AS4 messages should be dumped to.
 Disabled by default.
 phase4.dump.outgoing.path=
 # (string) - the from party ID to be used for outgoing messages.
 Previous versions need to use toop.mem.as4.tc.partyid - starting from RC3 this property is still used as a fallback)
-phase4.send.fromparty.id=egovlab
+phase4.send.fromparty.id=
+# (string) - to party ID to be used for outgoing messages.
+Configure it in case of using Domibus without dynamic participant discovery or in the phase4 side in a mixed AS4 implementations phase4<->Domibus
+phase4.send.toparty.id=
 # (string) - the AS4 To/PartyId/@type value.
 E.g. urn:oasis:names:tc:ebcore:partyid-type:unregistered
-phase4.send.toparty.id.type=urn:oasis:names:tc:ebcore:partyid-type:unregistered
-# (string) to party ID to be used for outgoing messages.
-Configure it in case of using Domibus without dynamic participant discovery or in the phase4 side in a mixed AS4 implementations phase4<->Domibus
-phase4.send.toparty.id=
+phase4.send.toparty.id.type=
 # (string) - the AS4 From/PartyId/@type value.
 E.g. urn:oasis:names:tc:ebcore:partyid-type:unregistered
-phase4.send.fromparty.id.type=urn:oasis:names:tc:ebcore:partyid-type:unregistered
+phase4.send.fromparty.id.type=
 # (string) - an optional folder, where sent responses should be stored.
 If this property is not provided, they are not stored
 phase4.send.response.folder=

 # (string) - the type of the keystore (either "JKS" or "PKCS12" - case insensitive) - defaults to JKS.
 phase4.keystore.type=
 # (string) - the path to the keystore (can be classpath relative or an absolute file)